JoshieKurusu/rfonline.gamecp/README.md

-# rfonline.gamecp
-Website of Rising Force Online to access the gamecp

-# Description
+# RF Online GameCP
-Simple Login form, Registration Form, Password Recovery, and Recovery FireGuard.

-I used HTML, JS, and Tailwind CSS framework.
+A streamlined control panel for RF Online GameCP, featuring essential user functionalities like login, account registration, password recovery, and FireGuard recovery.
+Built using HTML, Tailwind CSS framework, and JavaScript for seamless user management and security.